-How to keep a bedroom cool in summer: 14 expert tips to beat the heat
+How to keep a bedroom cool: 12 expert tips to beat the summer heat

 These expert tips will teach you how to keep your bedroom cool, even when temperatures are at record highs

-White bedroom with white and blue bedding to suggest how to keep a bedroom cool in summer
+White bedroom with blue coastal-style with a linen pinstripe headboard to suggest how to keep a bedroom cool

-If you’ve been desperately trying to figure out how to keep your bedroom cool this summer, you’re not alone.
-Hot weather is every bit as synonymous with sleep loss as it is with garden parties and barbecues (albeit infinitely less fun).
+If the news of the approaching heatwave has you desperately trying to figure out how to keep your bedroom cool, you’re not alone.
+Hot weather is every bit as synonymous with bad sleep as it is with garden parties and barbecues (albeit infinitely less fun).

-It doesn't help that heat makes you tired to begin with.
-Then factor in that summer nights mean the body has fewer natural cues to switch off and all of that tossing and turning in a pile of tangled bedding each night means it's harder to fall asleep fast than ever before.
+It doesn't help that heat makes you tired, to begin with.
+Then factor in that summer nights mean the body has fewer natural cues to switch off and tossing and turning in a pile of tangled bedding each night means it's harder to fall asleep.

-So, what's the solution to keeping rooms cool without ac?
-Opening the windows doesn't work: it just leaks disruptive noise into our room, not to mention a seemingly never-ending stream of pollen and mosquitoes.
+So, what's the solution to keeping rooms cool without AC?
+Opening the windows doesn't work if there's disruptive noise outside, not to mention a seemingly never-ending stream of pollen and mosquitoes.
 Sleeping naked is uncomfortable, dampening the sheets is even worse, and don't even get us started on the arguments that sharing a bed in sweltering climes can cause.

-How to keep a bedroom cool without ac
+How to keep a bedroom cool in summer

-From investing in breathable bedding and the best dehumidifiers, to keeping curtains, blinds and windows closed throughout the day, these are the best expert-approved ways to give your bedroom the cooldown effect it so desperately needs.
+From investing in the best dehumidifiers to keeping curtains, blinds and windows closed throughout the day, these are the best expert-approved ways to give your bedroom the cooldown effect it so desperately needs.

 1. Avoid charging your tech at night